containernetworking/cni/SPEC.md

 }
 ```

+Note: macvlan type is ipam specific

 ### Network Configuration Lists

 Network configuration lists provide a mechanism to run multiple CNI plugins for a single container in a defined order, passing the result of each plugin to the next plugin.
 The list is composed of well-known fields and list of one or more standard CNI network configurations (see above).

 The list is described in JSON form, and can be stored on disk or generated from other sources by the container runtime.
 The following fields are well-known and have the following meaning:

 - `cniVersion` (string): [Semantic Version 2.0](https://semver.org) of CNI specification to which this configuration list and all the individual configurations conform.
 - `name` (string): Network name.
 This should be unique across all containers on the host (or other administrative domain).
 Must start with a alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (_), dot (.) or hyphen (-).
 - `disableCheck` (string): Either `true` or `false`.
 If `disableCheck` is `true`, runtimes must not call `CHECK` for this network configuration list.
 This allows an administrator to prevent `CHECK`ing where a combination of plugins is known to return spurious errors.
 - `plugins` (list): A list of standard CNI network configuration dictionaries (see above).

 When executing a plugin list, the runtime MUST replace the `name` and `cniVersion` fields in each individual network configuration in the list with the `name` and `cniVersion` field of the list itself.
 This ensures that the name and CNI version is the same for all plugin executions in the list, preventing versioning conflicts between plugins.

 The runtime may also pass capability-based keys as a map in the top-level `runtimeConfig` key of the plugin's config JSON if a plugin advertises it supports a specific capability via the `capabilities` key of its network configuration.
 The key passed in `runtimeConfig` MUST match the name of the specific capability from the `capabilities` key of the plugins network configuration.

 See CONVENTIONS.md for more information on capabilities and how they are sent to plugins via the `runtimeConfig` key.

 For the `ADD` action, the runtime MUST also add a `prevResult` field to the configuration JSON of any plugin after the first one, which MUST be the `Result` of the previous plugin (if any) in JSON format ([see below](#network-configuration-list-runtime-examples)).

 For the `CHECK` and `DEL` actions, the runtime MUST (except that it may be omitted for `DEL` if not available) add a `prevResult` field to the configuration JSON of each plugin, which MUST be the `Result` of the immediately previous `ADD` action in JSON format ([see below](#network-configuration-list-runtime-examples)).

 For the `ADD` action, plugins SHOULD echo the contents of the `prevResult` field to their stdout to allow subsequent plugins (and the runtime) to receive the result, unless they wish to modify or suppress a previous result.
 Plugins are allowed to modify or suppress all or part of a `prevResult`.
 However, plugins that support a version of the CNI specification that includes the `prevResult` field MUST handle `prevResult` by either passing it through, modifying it, or suppressing it explicitly.